What to Expect at Your College Orientation

 Once you arrive, you and your fellow students will have a full schedule of activities.
 Get ready to participate!

-Orientations are structured so you will ease into your new life as a US university student.
-Here are a few areas that orientations will cover.
+Activities are structured so you will ease into your new life as a US university student.
+Here are a few common focus areas.

 Academic Program Details

-During orientation day, you may have a chance to meet your professors, staff, and other student administrators.
+You will likely have the chance to meet your professors, staff, and other student administrators.
 Informative sessions may provide direction on study resources, compulsory classes, which majors and minors to consider, lecture timelines, and English-language course details designed specifically for international students.

 This is similar to what may be covered in an online orientation as well.
-American Collegiate Live — a digital classroom experience that allows students to begin their university experience in any location and complete it on campus in the United States — offers a well-rounded orientation program.
-The all-virtual orientation introduces you to fellow students in your cohort, goes over how the interactive classroom technology works, and reviews required class materials.
+American Collegiate Live — a digital classroom experience that allows students to begin their university experience in any location and complete it on campus in the United States — offers a well-rounded program that introduces you to fellow students in your cohort, goes over how the interactive classroom technology works, and reviews required class materials.

 Setting up Required Documentation

 Your university experience will require a student ID, health insurance, and more.
-Orientation programs may cover how to complete necessary documentation and submit photos in order to receive your university ID and enroll in any required outstanding programs.
+Counselors may go over how to complete necessary documentation and submit photos in order to receive your university ID and enroll in any required outstanding programs.

 Extracurricular Activities

 As an international student, participating in events outside of academics is a key part of the US university experience.
 It also helps in expanding your social skills, teaches you firsthand about cultural diversity, and gives you a chance to make new friends who share your interests.
-Orientations may cover different types of clubs and organizations that you can join; these may be cultural clubs, volunteer groups, or arts associations.
+Counselors and current students may go over different types of clubs and organizations that you can join; these may be cultural clubs, volunteer groups, or arts associations.
 There could also be sports clubs — such as swimming, basketball, volleyball, or rugby — looking for new members.

 Icebreaker Activities

-Social activities like parties, sports competitions, and games, known as icebreakers, may also be a part of your orientation.
+Social activities like parties, sports competitions, and games, known as icebreakers, may also be scheduled.
 Some colleges may group you with students in your same degree program or will use a random selection of students.
 In any scenario, the goal is to work together, get to know your peers, and have some fun.
-This part of your orientation helps you socialize with your fellow students and gives you a chance to form friendships!

 For online icebreakers, American Collegiate Live held online quizzes with students and university staff and shared each group’s hobbies and interests to make students feel welcome and excited about their university journey.